AwsGeek/lightsail-containers-nginx/README.md

       app.run(host="0.0.0.0", port=5000)
    ```

-   The Dockerfile for the Flask application uses a Python alpine image ensures the resulting container is as compact and small as possible.
+   The Dockerfile for the Flask application uses a Python alpine image to minimize container image size.
 The command to run when the container starts is the same as if run from the command line: python app.py

    ```
    # Set base image (host OS)